futuregrid/cloud-metrics/doc/source/metrics.rst

   ======================
   EOF  eof  exit  help  q  quit

-.. note:: TODO: document the undocumented commands and include new output here once done.
+.. todo::  document the undocumented commands and include new output here once done.

 To find out more details about an available shell command, simply type in help followed by the command::